-We have applied to list our common shares on Nasdaq.
-However, there has been a limited public trading market on the QTCQB in the United States.
-We cannot assure you that an active trading market for our common shares will develop on Nasdaq or elsewhere or, if developed, that any market will be sustained.
-Accordingly, we cannot assure you of the likelihood that an active trading market for our common shares will develop or be maintained, the liquidity of any trading market, your ability to sell your shares of our common shares when desired, or the prices that you may obtain for your common shares.
+Our common shares are listed on the TSXV and Nasdaq.
+We cannot assure you that an active trading market for our common shares will develop on the TSXV, Nasdaq, or elsewhere or, if developed, that any market will be sustained.
+Accordingly, we cannot assure you of the likelihood that an active trading market for our common shares will develop or be maintained, the liquidity of any trading market, which may affect the ability to sell your Shares when desired, or the trading prices that you may obtain for your Shares.